Philosophy to Neurosurgery

 Cetas didn’t come to St. John’s straight from high school.
 He took time off and traveled through Europe.
 That experience, he says, was enlightening.

 “I realized I thought I knew things, but I didn’t really know anything,” he says.
 “I was overwhelmed by how much I didn’t know.”

-Ultimately, Cetas decided to attend St. John’s, where he could read, think about and discuss the great books.
+Ultimately, Cetas decided to attend St. John’s, where he could read, think about and discuss the great books of Western civilization.
 He didn’t want to be limited to a particular discipline.

 “It really resonated with me,” he says.

 Cetas says he enjoyed his time at St. John’s.
 On top of the readings and discussions with his classmates, he spent time mountain climbing, fencing, participating in Film Society and working as a lab assistant.

 After two years of studies, Cetas took a year off to do research and take pre-med courses at the University of Arizona.
 Then he returned to Santa Fe and completed his final two years at St. John’s.

 Cetas says the education he received in Santa Fe has paid dividends in the years since then, from his time in medical school to his lengthy residency to his current duties in Portland.
 He learned how to be critiqued without taking it personally, and to critique others respectfully.
 He learned to think critically, to speculate and to challenge the speculation of others.